openml/automlbenchmark/docs/automl_overview.md

 The description needs to be kept brief and factual.
 The goal is to get an impression, based on which the reader can delve more in-depth in the provided documentation.

+If your AutoML framework is not on this page and feel it should be, please open a PR with the proposed addition.
+Keep the formatting consistent with the rest of the page.

 ## auto-sklearn
 [source](https://github.com/automl/auto-sklearn) |